Great Coastal Gale of 2007: British Columbia

-To the north, heavy snow in the Prince George, British Columbia area was responsible for an accident that killed five people.
-Across British Columbia, several thousand homes and businesses lost power, extensive rains of well over 100 mm and melting snows caused extensive flooding and 15 homes were evacuated because of a rapidly rising river filled with debris near the Sea-to-Sky Highway in Strachan Point north of Vancouver.
+To the north, heavy snow in the Prince George area was responsible for an accident that killed five people.
+Across British Columbia, several thousand homes and businesses lost power, extensive rains of well over 100 mm and melting snows caused extensive flooding, and 15 homes were evacuated because of a rapidly rising river filled with debris near the Sea-to-Sky Highway in Strachan Point north of Vancouver.
 The seawall of Vancouver's Stanley Park was also damaged by a mudslide as a result of the storms, causing CAD$9 million in damage.
-The seawall had been just recently reopened on November 16 after repairs in the wake of the Hanukkah Eve Windstorm of the previous December.
+The seawall had been reopened on November 16 after repairs in the wake of the Hanukkah Eve Windstorm of the previous December.